HammazAhmed2105/DDOS-Attack-Report/README.md

    - Implement DDoS Mitigation Solutions: Deploy firewalls with SYN flood protection capabilities.
    - Utilize load balancers to distribute incoming traffic and prevent resource exhaustion.
 Consider implementing DDoS protection services, including cloud-based solutions.
    - Network Architecture Review: Assess and enhance the scalability and resilience of the current network architecture.
 Identify and address potential bottlenecks that could be exploited in future attacks.
+3. **Detect (NIST Phase 3):**
+   - Monitor Network Traffic: Utilize intrusion detection systems (IDS) to detect anomalies and potential DDoS attacks.
+Implement traffic analysis tools to identify unusual patterns in network communication.

+4. **Respond (NIST Phase 4):**
+   - Activate Incident Response Plan: Execute predefined incident response steps to minimize damage during the attack.
+   - Adjust firewall settings to filter and block malicious traffic effectively.
+   - Traffic Filtering and Rate Limiting: Apply filters to identify and block malicious SYN packets.
+Implement rate limiting mechanisms to control the number of connection requests from a single source.

+5. **Recover (NIST Phase 5):**
+   - Post-Incident Analysis: Conduct a thorough analysis of the incident to enhance future DDoS preparedness.
+Identify areas of improvement in the incident response plan for better resilience.